 Important point: IR35 itself has not changed

-It’s important to remember that IR35 legislation itself remains unchanged – today’s announcement is purely about improving compliance.
-If you (and your client) are confident about your IR35 status, then you shouldn’t be impacted by today’s announcement.
+It’s important to remember that IR35 legislation itself remains unchanged – this announcement is purely about improving compliance.
+If you (and your client) are confident about your IR35 status, then you shouldn’t be impacted by the changes.
 If you’re unsure, now’s a great time to read our IR35 guides and book and make sure your working practices are up to scratch.

 Can I still consult / contract outside IR35 from April 2020 onwards?